 Faculty and/or staff participating in single day domestic/field trips must obtain approval from an appropriate dean or director prior to departure and work with the dean or director to identify the necessary documents required from all participants for the trip.

 Faculty and/or staff organizing single day domestic/field trips must collect and review liability waivers and supporting documentation (if applicable) from all participants.
-Prior to the day of departure, organizers must send the waivers to the department issuing the waiver and to the Executive Assistant of the Vice President of Finance, Operations and Strategic Partnerships.
+Prior to the day of departure, organizers must send the waivers to the department issuing the waiver and to the Executive Assistant of the Vice President of Finance and Operations .

 REVIEW HISTORY